Tempo: Modern classical music

-Twentieth-century classical music introduced a wide range of approaches to tempo, particularly thanks to the influence of modernism and later postmodernism.
+Twentieth-century classical music introduced a wide range of approaches to tempo, particularly due to the influence of modernism and later postmodernism.

 While many composers have retained traditional tempo markings, sometimes requiring greater precision than in any preceding period, others have begun to question basic assumptions of the classical tradition like the idea of a consistent, unified, repeatable tempo.
 Graphic scores show tempo and rhythm in a variety of ways.
 Polytemporal compositions deliberately utilise performers playing at marginally different speeds.
 John Cage's compositions approach tempo in diverse ways.
 For instance, 4′33″ has a defined duration, but no actual notes, while As Slow as Possible has defined proportions but no defined duration, with one performance intended to last 639 years.

 Beatmatching

 In popular music genres such as disco, house music and electronic dance music, beatmatching is a technique that DJs use that involves speeding up or slowing down a record (or CDJ player, a speed-adjustable CD player for DJ use) to match the tempo of a previous or subsequent track, so both can be seamlessly mixed.
 Having beatmatched two songs, the DJ can either seamlessly crossfade from one song to another, or play both tracks simultaneously, creating a layered effect.

-DJs often beatmatch the underlying tempos of recordings, rather than their strict bpm value suggested by the kick drum, particularly when dealing with high tempo tracks.
+DJs often beatmatch the underlying tempos of recordings, rather than their strict bpm value suggested by the kick drum, particularly when dealing with high-tempo tracks.
 A 240 bpm track, for example, matches the beat of a 120 bpm track without slowing down or speeding up, because both have an underlying tempo of 120 quarter notes per minute.
 Thus, some soul music (around 75–90 bpm) mixes well with a drum and bass beat (from 150 to 185 bpm).
 When speeding up or slowing down a record on a turntable, the pitch and tempo of a track are linked: spinning a disc 10% faster makes both pitch and tempo 10% higher.
 Software processing to change the pitch without changing the tempo is called pitch-shifting.
 The opposite operation, changing the tempo without changing the pitch, is called time-stretching.